ride-sd/slacktivist/README.md

-# Svelte + Vite
+# Slacktivist

-This template should help get you started developing with Svelte in Vite.
+A civic engagement platform that helps citizens submit public comments on local initiatives and government proposals.
+Built with Svelte and Vite.

 ## Recommended IDE Setup